neondatabase/website/content/docs/guides/branching-prisma-vercel-github.md

 ### Make changes to the application

-Navigate to the `prisma/schema.prisma` file in the project repository and add a new field to the `Element` model:
+Navigate to the `prisma/schema.prisma` file in the project repository and add a new `atomicMass` field to the `Element` model:

 ```prisma
 model Element {